Alleged abusive adoptive mother listed as registered nurse

 Another neighbor, Alba Guevara, said that when she saw the girls, they would say hello to her, but they were noticeably scared and acted timid.

-Miami-Dade homicide investigators noted suspicious injuries on the girl's body during the death investigation.
-They notified DCF, which began an investigation into the other children living in the home, according to the police report.
+Miami-Dade police homicide investigators noted suspicious injuries on the girl's body during the death investigation.
+They notified the Department of Children and Families, which began an investigation into the other children living in the home, according to the police report.

 According to the report, numerous injuries from past beatings were found on their bodies, including healed marks and healed burn scars on their hands and fingers.